yoavbenNun/Pokemon-Management-System/README.md

 **Q: What if I have leftover \r from ancient times?**
 A: Fear not, we have trimmed them!
 Or at least, we have a cunning plan to handle CRLF.

-**Q: Why can’t I see the source code magic?**
-A: This project is about learning.
-We want you to focus on your own approach and watch out for BST illusions and pointers.
-   But if you really want, here is a youtube video that solves the excercise step by step: https://www.youtube.com/watch?v=dQw4w9WgXcQ&ab

 **Q: Does the code leak memory?**
 A: We sure tried our best.